TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Data Retention

-We will retain Your information for as long as Your account is active or as needed to provide You services.
+We will retain Your information for as long as reasonably useful to provide You services.
 We will retain and use Your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 URLs